BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **Latitude Leads to Lassitude**

+I don’t really wake up properly until I’ve been out for a walk in the Sun.
+Which is fine most of the year, but in the high latitude where I live the Sun doesn’t rise until about 8 am at this time of year.
+This makes it difficult to simply wake up and get my boots on.
+What I often find, and what I found this morning, is that if I wake up before the sun rises it’s very easy to get hooked on whatever big news story is running.

+That’s exactly what happened this morning.
+No doubt the thing that got us all excited we’ll fade in the memory soon enough.
+But those precious early morning minutes will never come back again.

+The shortest day is only a few days away.
+I can then look forward to 6 months where things steadily get better.
+So that’s a cheery thought.

 #### **Getting Back to regularly reading a physical book**

 I haven’t been reading enough lately.
 I am reading a lot more than I was last year, but I still haven’t got back to reading for a couple of hours every day like I used to do before the internet started competing for my attention.
 I wonder if to get really good at reading I need to spend 10,000 hours reading books?
 Or maybe I just need to spend 10,000 hours reading Malcom Gladwell books.